Use (liturgy): Definition

-Nonjuring "Usages"
+Anglican "usages"

 Following the Glorious Revolution, Anglican dissenters known as nonjurors separated from the Church of Scotland and were established as the independent Scottish Episcopal Church in the early 18th century.
-Some members of this body sought to recover four practices for the Eucharistic liturgy they termed "Usages": the mixed chalice, the invocation of the Holy Spirit, transfer of the prayer of oblation, and prayers for the dead.
+Some members of this body sought to recover four practices for the Eucharistic liturgy they termed "usages": the mixed chalice, the invocation of the Holy Spirit, transfer of the prayer of oblation, and prayers for the dead.
 After reprinting the 1549 Book of Common Prayer in 1717, a new service book that incorporated the Usages was produced the next year.
 Those who worshipped according to this and succeeding texts were known as "Usagers" and were at odds with "Non-Usager" Scottish Episcopalians.
+During the 19th century, ritualists in the Church of England who had been influenced by the Oxford Movement adopted certain ceremonial "usages" for celebration of the 1662 prayer book Communion service.
+These "usages"–which the ritualists maintained were mandated by the Ornaments Rubric–included eastward-facing celebration, candles and crosses on the altar, vestments, and incense.